Graphic designers use visual elements to convey brand messages and ideas to influence customer decisions, thoughts and actions.

 This allows them to get paid higher than beginners.

-As discussed above in the article, many companies only required a bachelor’s degree rather than a master’s degree or certifications.
+As discussed above in the article, many companies only require a bachelor’s degree rather than a master’s degree or certifications.

 Graphic designers who want to increase their competitiveness could opt for additional courses, degrees or certifications to ensure a better chance of enhancing their skills and knowledge in the field.